AraneaDev/accountant/docs/data-integrity-check.md

 If needed, the default implementation can be replaced with a custom one.

 ::: tip
-You can generate a skeleton `Notary` class with the `php artisan make:notary` command.
+You can generate a skeleton `Notary` class with the `php artisan accountant:notary` command.
 :::

 ### Example